 The Neo-Gothic Hungarian Parliament Building is one of Budapest’s most defining landmarks.
 Hungarian officials wanted to organize a lavish celebration of the nation’s Millennial in 1896 so they constructed the Parliament Building using London’s Westminster Palace as inspiration.
 The construction of the building took 17 years and it was finally completed in 1902.
 It was the largest parliament building in the world at the time, with a length of 268 meters and a width of 118 meters.
 Presently it’s the third largest parliament building in the world.
 One of its defining elements is the 96 meter tall dome.

 The Parliament Building lies on the banks of the Danube river on the Pest side.
 It looks resplendent when lit up at night.
 In my opinion, it is the most beautiful and sumptuous parliament building in the world.
+While one day in Budapest doesn’t accord you ample time to take of tour of the building’s stunning interior, you can still admire its elegance from the outside.
 The parliament building is best viewed from the Buda side of the Danube.

 11. Shoes on the Danube Bank

 Take a stroll along the Pest side of the Danube river bank from the Chain Bridge in the direction of the Parliament building and you’ll come across 60 pairs of iron sculpted shoes.
 This chilling memorial is a somber reminder of the horrible tragedy that took place during World War II.
 3500 people, 800 of them Jews, were killed by members of the Arrow Cross, a Hungarian Pro-Nazi organization, along the river bank.
 Before being massacred, they were made to remove their coats and shoes, which were tagged for use by German civilians.